DENIS HANDLIN AO

 Sony Music Australia is one of Australia’s largest music entertainment companies, being a major player in the recording and marketing of local and international artists through CDs, DVDs and digital music services.
 Sony Music is also the leading music entertainment company for touring, events, artist, sport & media personality management and branded entertainment projects.

-Born in Brisbane, Queensland in 1951, Denis was educated at St Joseph’s College, Gregory Terrace.
+Born in Brisbane, Queensland in 1951, Denis was educated at St Joseph’s College, Gregory Terrace, Brisbane.
 Denis started with the Australian Record Company (now Sony Music) in May 1970 in the Distribution Division in Brisbane, making him the longest serving global Sony Music employee.
 In 1976 he moved to Sony Music’s head office in Sydney and held a number of senior positions including National Promotions Manager, Director of Marketing and General Manager, Marketing and Sales.

 Denis was appointed Managing Director and Chief Executive Officer of the Australian company in 1984.
 In February 1996, he was made Chairman, Sony Music Entertainment Australia Limited and appointed to the international committee responsible for the company’s global strategy.
 In 2002, Denis was appointed to chair the Sony Music International Strategy committee which identified new business and product directions.